hirekarl/lab_3.3_bootstrap_refactor/README.md

 1. What challenges did you face when refactoring your code to use Bootstrap?

+*Mostly, it was just about finding the utility classes in the Bootstrap workflow that corresponded to the things I wanted to do (e.g., `position-absolute top-50 start-50 translate-middle` to place the card in the middle of the display).
+I found that using the grid utilities in Bootstrap provided a less smooth responsive experience than fixing the card widths per the specs, so I opted not to use them.
+The most challenging part was overriding the default spacing and font sizes from Bootstrap to correspond exactly to the sizes in the Figma spec.
+For these two challenges, I set `$primary`, `$secondary`, and `$light` to the color values associated with primary text color, secondary text color, and background color.*

 2. How did using Bootstrap utility classes and components simplify your styling process?

+*I found they didn't, in fact, simplify the styling process.
+As the defaults from Bootstrap did not match the specs (in terms of font sizing, spacing, border-radius, etc.), many of the utility class defaults needed to be overridden.
+I can see how a prototype drawn up with Bootstrap default spacing and sizing values in mind would benefit from these utility classes and components, however.*

 3. In what scenarios might you choose not to use Bootstrap and write custom CSS instead?

+*Any scenario in which a designer doesn't want to conform to Bootstrap defaults&mdash;or in which a non-grid-based design pattern is ideal&mdash;could stand to use vanilla CSS instead.
+For bigger projects, it might be useful to compile Bootstrap with alternative defaults to maintain consistency across app components.*

 ## Attributions
 - Challenges by [Frontend Mentor](https://www.frontendmentor.io?ref=challenge).
 Coded by [Karl Johnson](https://github.com/hirekarl).